hyperledger/besu-docs/docs/community/code-reviews.md

 actually do the merge, except in rare cases (e.g. they are unavailable in a reasonable timeframe).

-If a PR has gone 2 work days without an approver emerging, please ask on [Pantheon Gitter]
+If a PR has gone 2 work days without an approver emerging, please ask on [Besu chat]

 ## Attribution